SID finding Guide

 These abilities all impact how Stationary encounters generate.
 Gift encounters are unaffected by lead abilities.

 Next open up PokeFinder, open the Static window, switch to the searcher tab and make sure the correct games Profile is selected.
-I will showcase this method using Haxorus, so whenever I say Haxorus in this guide from now on, I also mean Gible / Dratini unless I specifically exclude them / write a section for just them immediately after.
+I will showcase this method using Haxorus, so whenever I say Haxorus in this guide from now on, I also mean Gible / Dratini unless I specifically exclude them or write a section for just them immediately after.

 Then select Haxorus from the Stationary encounters, put the Max Advances to 0, put the date range to search through a full month and put the IV filters to all 31's (technically you can go for any of the exact same IV stat number you want to; so instead of 31/31/31/31/31/31 you could also go for 0/0/0/0/0/0, 1/1/1/1/1/1 etc.).